 Stage Adaptive, The Basics

-- The adaptive nature of the exam is critical to making it a much shorter test.
+- The adaptive nature of the exam is essential to making it a much shorter test — cutting testing time by one-third.

 - When a student connects the app to the internet and starts a test, the app downloads three sets of questions (modules) per section to the testing device.